bhagawatikumar/gpl/README.md

 ## Update

-Since this skeleton is a starting point for your application and various files would have been modified as per your needs, there isn't a way to provide automated upgrades, so you have to do any updates manually.
+Since this skeleton is a starting point for application and various files would have been modified as per needs, there isn't a way to provide automated upgrades, so update manually.

 ## Configuration

-Read and edit `config/app.php` and setup the `'Datasources'` and any other configuration relevant for your application.
+Edit `config/app.php` and setup the `'Datasources'` and any other configuration relevant for your application.

+Please update `config/app.php` Line `251`, `258`, `259`, with your local host credentials for MYSQL